 Difference Between Organised and Unorganised Sector Class 10

-What is Organised Sector?
+What is the Organised Sector?

 The organized sector refers to the part of the economy that is regulated, structured, and follows formal, standardized legal frameworks.
 It takes in businesses and institutions that comply with the extent of government regulations, tax norms, labor laws, and standardized procedures.
 This sector normally features regular employment, secure working conditions, and social security benefits for its workers.